josehb96/josehb96/README.md

 *Note: I have experience in other technologies, but these are my preferences.*

-## More about me (NOBODY CARES)

-- 👩‍💻 Currently working on a website project for a mechanical workshop company.

-- 🌱 Currently learning about sales.

-- 📫 How to reach me -> josehurtadobaeza@gmail.com
+📫 How to reach me -> josehurtadobaeza@gmail.com